-- It is now possible to pause and resume scrubs from the command line.
-Since scrub pause state and progress are periodically synced to disk, if the system is restarted or pool is exported during a paused scrub, the scrub will remain paused until it is resumed.
+- Scrubs can be paused and resumed from the command line.
+Scrub pause state and progress are periodically synced to disk.
+If the system is restarted or the pool is exported during a paused scrub, the scrub remains paused until it is resumed.
 When resumed, the scrub picks up from the place where it was last checkpointed to disk.
 Paused scrubs can be resumed with zpool scrub.
 Scrubs can be paused manually with zpool scrub -p.
-A future version of FreeNAS® will add a button to the UI to resume or pause a scrub. - Cloud Credentials (page 71) has been added to System (page 54).
-This can be used to provide a secure connection to a cloud services providers.
-Supported services include Amazon S3, Azure Blob Storage, Backblaze B2, and Google Cloud Storage. - Cloud Sync (page 82) has been added to Tasks (page 82) and can be used to synchronize files or directories to remote cloud storage providers with a specified transfer mode. - The Server Side Encryption drop-down menu has been added to Tasks \to Cloud Sync \to Add Cloud Sync, when an S3 provider is selected. - Resilver Priority (page 147) has been added to Storage (page 113).
-This provides the ability to run resilvering at a higher priority at configurable times and days of the week. - The Netdata (page 218) real-time performance and monitoring system has been added to Services (page 205). - VMs (page 265) have received significant improvements, including: - support for non-US keyboards. - the ability to specify the NIC used by the VM as well as the MAC address for the VM NIC.
-These options can be set with VMs → Devices → Network Interface. - the ability to specify the sector size used by the emulated disk has been added to VMs \rightarrow Devices \rightarrow Disk. - the ability to edit the VNC screen resolution, select the IP address to bind to, set the VNC password, and select the option to use the Web version of VNC.
-These options can be set with VMs → Devices → VNC.
+A future version of FreeNAS® will add a button to the UI to resume or pause a scrub. - Cloud Credentials (page 73) has been added to System (page 55).
+This can be used to provide a secure connection to a cloud service providers.
+Supported services include Amazon S3, Azure Blob Storage, Backblaze B2, and Google Cloud Storage. - Cloud Sync (page 84) has been added to Tasks (page 84) and can be used to synchronize files or directories to remote cloud storage providers with a specified transfer mode. - The Server Side Encryption drop-down menu appears on Tasks $\to$ Cloud Sync $\to$ Add Cloud Sync when an S3 provider is selected. - Resilver Priority (page 151) has been added to Storage (page 115).
+This provides the ability to run resilvering at a higher priority at configurable times and days of the week. - The Netdata (page 222) real-time performance and monitoring system has been added to Services (page 209). - Virtual Machines (page 270) have received significant improvements, including: - support for non-US keyboards. - the ability to restart a VM and to clone a VM. - the ability to specify the NIC used by the VM as well as the MAC address for the VM NIC.
+These options can be set with VMs → Devices → Network Interface. - the ability to specify the sector size used by the emulated disk has been added to VMs ightarrow Devices ightarrow Disk. - the ability to edit the VNC screen resolution, select the IP address to bind to, set the VNC password, and select the option to use the Web version of VNC.
+These options can be set with $VMs \rightarrow Devices \rightarrow VNC$ .